cloudgenera/cloud-questions-web-plugin/README.md

 For reference, the CloudGenera API base URL is https://cloudgenera.com/

 A working example of the aforementioned endpoints can be found in the backend-examples/node directory.
 Installations of NodeJs and NPM are required.
-Edit app.js, and add your Partner API key to the line:
+Edit app.js, and add your Partner API key to the following line:

 ```javascript
 var cgPartnerApiKey = "YOUR PARTNER API KEY GOES HERE";